Markos Kounalakis: Journalism

-Kounalakis worked as a foreign correspondent for NBC Radio and Mutual News in the USSR, based in Moscow from 1991 to 1992.
-He previously reported for Newsweek on the fall of the Berlin Wall and the end of the Cold War in Hungary, Czechoslovakia, East Germany, Bulgaria, and Albania.
-Newsweek also sent him to cover the early phase of the Yugoslav civil war.
-He went to Afghanistan and covered the "Holy War Without End" for Los Angeles Times Magazine.
+Kounalakis is president and publisher emeritus of the Washington Monthly.
 In 2002, The New York Times called him a "White Knight" for saving Washington Monthly magazine.
-Publisher Kounalakis and editor Paul Glastris have since rejuvenated the magazine, grown its readership, and increased its impact, making it a "progressive must-read" in Washington, D.C., according to James Carville.
-Its expose of former education secretary William Bennett's gambling problem brought early attention to the Kounalakis–Glastris team.
+Publisher Kounalakis and editor Paul Glastris have since rejuvenated the magazine, grown its readership.

+Along with Ray Suarez, he co-hosts the WorldAffairs podcast and syndicated radio program.
+He co-anchored with Peter Laufer the nationally syndicated weekly political program, Washington Monthly on the Radio.
+In 2019, he won a SPJ Sunshine State Award for his foreign affairs commentary and criticism.

 Service

 Kounalakis was appointed by President Barack Obama to serve on the J. William Fulbright Foreign Scholarship Board.
 He has served on the board of visitors at the Columbia University Graduate School of Journalism; board of advisors at Georgetown College and the Wilson Council at the Woodrow Wilson International Center for Scholars.

-He was the vice chairman of the board of advisors at the Southeast Europe Project at WWICS; he was a trustee of the World Affairs Council of Northern California; and formerly served as chairman of Internews Network 2002–2004; vice chairman of the California State World Trade Commission 2001–2003; and board of trustees of the Western Policy Center from 2001 to 2005.
-In June 2003, he chaired a multinational reconstruction conference in Athens, Greece where Iraq's media laws were drafted.
-He has been a trustee of The Asia Foundation since 2020 and joined the advisory board of the Council for International Relations in Greece in 2021.
+He served as vice chairman of the board of advisors at the Southeast Europe Project at the Woodrow Wilson International Center for Scholars and was a trustee of the World Affairs Council of Northern California.
+He also chaired Internews Network from 2002 to 2004 and was vice chairman of the California State World Trade Commission from 2001 to 2003.
+In 2003, he chaired a multinational reconstruction conference in Athens.
+Since 2020, he has been a trustee of The Asia Foundation.
+In September 2024, he joined the International Advisory Council of GLOBSEC.

-Kounalakis and his wife, Eleni Tsakopoulos Kounalakis, have established two chairs in politics and democracy at Georgetown University and Stanford University Kounalakis and his wife also donated land to a foundation that is being used establish a Hillsdale College campus in Placer County, California.